unculture/creative-boilerplate/readme.md

 #### Creative Classes

-The `main.js` script is transpiled from the `src/js/main.js` entrypoint.
+The `js/main.js` script mentioned above is transpiled from the `src/js/main.js` entrypoint.
 This file is copied from the SmartContent CDK and should not be edited.

 Your ECMAScript 2015 code should begin in `Creative.js` which should extend one of the following